BoGe44/study_python/README.md

-# study_python
-sample file of study python
+#this a flashman study python
+#it will collection many useful code there
+#thx for vist

+print('Hello man!')